adobe-type-tools/afdko/docs/otfautohint_Notes.md

 originally written in C by Bill Paxton.
 That code was most recently distributed as "psautohint" in a PyPI package of the same name.

+Changes Summary:
+* [Name-Change] The name-change better reflects how hinted input is now published, and lets the new version coexist with the old version when needed.
+* [AFDKO Tools Updated] Other tools in AFDKO have been updated to call oftautohint instead of psautohint, and the dependency on the latter's repository has been removed.
+* [Stopping Psautohint Development] We expect to stop development of psautohint once the 3.9.8 release is made.
+* [Improvements] The new code fixes a number of bugs and in our judgement produces better results on average.
+It also uses a slightly different encoding in UFO glif files.
+Accordingly, users should expect that running the new code results in many differences compared with psautohint, but this should be a one-time change.
+* [Variable CFF Hinting] The new code also supports hinting of variable CFF-based fonts, including directly hinting a built CFF2 font.
+Glyphs that include overlap will typically be hinted close to how they would have been hinted with overlap removed.
+* [Hinting Time] Because psautohint was partly written in (very old) C code, and otfautohint is written entirely in Python, the new code takes significantly longer to hint an individual glyph.
+However, we have also enhanced otfautohint to hint different glyphs on multiple CPU cores by default.
+As a result the tool will be 5-8 times slower when running on a single core but will typically be slightly faster when running on 8 cores.

 Most of the algorithms are unchanged but not all.
 Some notable differences are:

 1. Because all code is now in Python there is no role for the `bez` charstring